How well does Peter cope with two beautiful scheming women?

 You would love my cousin's holiday cottages called the Antbear.
 Check out their website...

 It is vital to catch hip arthritis in it's early phase.
 Once the Kelgran Lawrence grading scale for hip arthritis reaches 3, major hip surgery lurks just around the corner.
 KELLGREN LAWRENCE ...
 But caught early, there's so much to be done with Chiropractic.
 Do you have pain in the groin or the side of the hip?
 Is it the hip very stiff when you pull your knee to your chest?
-Putting on shoes getting difficult?
+Is putting on shoes getting difficult?
+Get this right before you go up the garden path.

 Recognising the precursors in your child is vital.
 Early management of Perthes disease, of Developmental Hip dysplasia and Femoro Acetabular Impingement syndrome could save your child a life of misery.